 The antivirus impressed a little more with its reminders about required updates.
 The update frequency can be set to daily, every three days, or every five days, and the program displays the version the app is currently using.

 So how effective is the antivirus component?
 Without much in the way of logs, it’s difficult to know.
-However, CleanMaster has previously received the prestigious Best Android Antivirus Product award from AV-Test.
+However, CleanMaster has previously received the prestigious Best Android Antivirus Product award.
 I installed the “Test Virus” application from Itus Mobile Security, which installs the EICAR test virus.
 CleanMaster flagged the test piece of malware within seconds, although it didn’t warn about some things I had deliberately installed by enabling unknown sources in the security settings.
 Although this isn’t what many power users would prefer, it automatically scans newly installed apps and is quick to flag any potential sources of danger.

 CleanMaster is much more than just an antivirus tool, however.
 In fact, most of its functionalities fall under the “system optimization” header.
 Here are some of its standout features.